NatashaBaudelaire/conciergedigitalapp/README.md

 ## Objective

 The main goal of this project was to develop a comprehensive web platform for corporate event management, focusing on a modern digital experience, intelligent networking, and efficient management of agendas and speakers.
-The application was built using **React 18** with **Vite**, styled through **CSS Modules** and a glassmorphism design approach, and enhanced with features such as a **QR Code scanner**, AI-powered search, and **PWA** support.
+The application was built using React 18 with Vite, styled through CSS Modules and a glassmorphism design approach, and enhanced with features such as a QR Code scanner, AI-powered search, and PWA support.

 ***